-- Current assets decreased \$364,000 primarily from the net collection of \$200,000 of accounts receivable. - Capital assets decreased \$837,000 as a result of depreciation, partially offset by expenditures for improvements, primarily guest room and facility upgrades. - Other assets decreased \$463,000 primarily due to the write off of deferred financing costs associated with the Series 1996 bonds, partially offset by deferred financing costs recognized with the issuance of the Series 2008 bonds.
+- Current assets decreased \$364,000 primarily from the net collection of \$200,000 of accounts receivable. - Net capital assets decreased \$837,000 as a result of depreciation, partially offset by expenditures for improvements, primarily guest room and facility upgrades. - Other assets decreased \$463,000 primarily due to the write off of deferred financing costs associated with the Series 1996 bonds, partially offset by deferred financing costs recorded in connection with the issuance of the Series 2008 bonds.

-Management's Discussion and Analysis For the Years Ended June 30, 2009 and 2008
+Management's Discussion and Analysis For the Years Ended June 30, 2010 and 2009